0x6e6562/hopper/Measuring Scalability.markdown

 The test that implements the verification of scalability is now part of the test suite that ships with the forthcoming release of the RabbitMQ Java client, and is currently available in the RabbitMQ source tree for those who want to run it for themselves.

 The test has been designed to operate in an exponential fashion in order to highlight the cost of transitioning from a one order of magnitude to another.
-By choosing an exponential strategy, it becomes easy to identify super-linear runtime complexities in the resulting graph, because a linear cost curve will follow a flat line when plotted on a logarithmic scale.
+By choosing an exponential strategy, it becomes easy to identify super-linear runtime complexities when the points are plotted to a logarithmic scale.

 The test class, called ScalabilityTest, was executed using the following command line arguments: